Solution to the Fokker-Planck equation for slowly driven Brownian motion: Emergent geometry and a formula for the corresponding thermodynamic metric: The thermodynamic metric

 In the second equality, we have replaced $J(x;t)$ with the right-hand side of Eq.\,\eqref{eq:probability-current} and integrated by parts.
 Note that the quantity in parentheses in Eq.\,\eqref{eq:heat-production} is, up to a constant factor $4/\beta$, the Schr\"{o}dinger potential $\Schrpot$ at inverse temperature $2\beta$.

 In the following, we calculate $\langle \Delta Q\rangle$ using the approximation

-with the corrections $\delta\rho^{(1)}(x; t)$ and $\delta\rho^{(2)}(x; t)$ given by the second and third terms on the right-hand side of Eq.\,\eqref{eq:solution-to-FP-equation}, respectively:
+with the corrections $\delta\rho^{(1)}(x; t)$ and $\delta\rho^{(2)}(x; t)$ given by the second and third terms on the right-hand side of Eq.\,\eqref{eq:solution-to-FP-equation}, respectively,

 We show that one of the contributions to $\langle \Delta Q\rangle$ coming from $\delta\rho^{(2)}$ contains an integral over a symmetric positive definite matrix in the space of control parameters $\mathcal{C}$, and we identify this as the thermodynamic metric for systems described by Eq.\,\eqref{eq:Fokker-Planck} with the stated conditions on $\pot$ and $\Schrpot$.
+We discuss the emergence of this geometric structure in $\langle \Delta Q\rangle$ and show that it persists to all orders in the expansion of $\rho(x;t)$ (Eq.\,\eqref{eq:solution-to-FP-equation}).